robang74/tinycore-editor/README.txt

     change the packages configuration (conf.d/*.lst), you will need to redo all meta packages and this is time consuming.

+20. The USB image written on a USB key will create a secondary partition as large as the USB at the first boot.
+This partition will be formatted in NTFS if sshonly, usbkey meta packages are choosen and in EXT4 if the develop package is inserted in the list.
+This allows you to use the USB key as a rescue/maintanance/storage usbkey or using it as a developing system in which you can compile directly on the EXT4 secondary partition.

 ###############################################################################
 			USEFULL LINKS TO VISIT
 ###############################################################################